 There comes a time in every major holiday when all you really want is a pizza.
 Or fried chicken.
 Or a coffee that isn’t made with sweet milk and served in a plastic bag.
 Luckily, several famous chains are popping up all over town.

-KFC (Sivatha Blvd), possibly the world’s most popular fried chicken franchise specialising in its secret recipe of 11 herbs and spices, was one of Siem Reap’s first recognised international restaurant brands to open.
+KFC (Sivatha Blvd), possibly the world’s most popular fried chicken franchise with its secret recipe of 11 herbs and spices, was one of Siem Reap’s first recognised international restaurant brands to open.
 All the firm favourites are on offer here, along with a few Asian twists to make sure there’s a winner, winner, chicken dinner for everybody.

 If you find yourself daydreaming about flame-grilled beef patties, you should take solace in the fact that Burger King (Sivatha Blvd) has an outlet in Temple town, and yes, it tastes just like home!
 From the mighty Whopper to the Bacon Cheeseburger Doubles, it’s a burger-lovers paradise, especially if you’ve just emerged from a lengthy trip around the provinces and need that quick hit of comfort food.
 The ‘King Fries’ aren’t quite as we remember them, but you won’t mind as you embrace yourself in sweet, greasy goodness.

 Another well-known arrival in Siem Reap is Hard Rock Cafe (King’s Road Angkor).
-The American restaurant and hotel chain is a global phenomenon with 191 locations spread around the world – the Siem Reap branch is their first and currently only location in Cambodia.
-Every Hard Rock location feature live bands belting out classic covers nightly, with Rock & Roll memorabilia on display (Hard Rock Cafe Angkor has one of Madonna’s hats and a guitar owned by Gene Simmons of KISS, among other items).
+The American restaurant and hotel chain is a global phenomenon with hundreds of locations spread around the world – the Siem Reap branch is their first and currently only location in Cambodia.
+Every Hard Rock outlet features live bands belting out classic covers nightly, with Rock & Roll memorabilia on display (Hard Rock Cafe Angkor has one of Madonna’s hats and a guitar owned by Gene Simmons of KISS, among other items).
 The menu is stuffed with hearty American and TexMex food, in massive portions, such as Hard Rock’s Original Legendary Burger, Famous Fajitas, and Rockin’ Wings.
 A special Cambodian addition is the “Local Legendary Burger”, made with Khmer herbs and spices, and topped with a fried egg.

 The Pizza Company (Angkor Trade Center) has the standard selection of pizza, pasta, salads and appetizers which are “flavoured to excite”.
 Look out for Asian-inspired pizza toppings such as Tom Yum Kung (chilli paste, prawns, calamari and mushroom) and Tropical Seafood.